-- All appointments shall be subject to approval of the council.
-Except as otherwise required by law or this charter, all boards and commissions are advisory. - b.
+- a.
+All appointments shall be subject to approval of the eCouncil.
+Except as otherwise required by law or this eCharter, all boards and commissions are advisory. - b.
 The expiration of terms shall be staggered by differing years, so that no more than 25 percent of the board or commission membership terms expires during a calendar year.
-Except as otherwise required by law, this charter or ordinance, an individual shall be a resident of the city to be eligible for appointment. - c.
-The Mayor must make recommendations for appointments 60 days prior to terms expiring.
+Except as otherwise required by law, this eCharter or ordinance, an individual shall be a resident of the eCity to be eligible for appointment. - The Mayor must shall make recommendations for appointments 60 days prior to terms expiring.

-4.108 Succession to Office
+4.109 Succession to Office

-If a vacancy occurs in the office of Mayor, the Council president shall succeed to the office until a new Mayor is elected.
+If a vacancy occurs in the office of Mayor, the Council pPresident shall succeed to the office until a new Mayor is elected.